hashicorp/vault-secrets-operator/docs/threat-model/README.md

 <li>Encrypt the Kubernetes etcd database at rest using a KMS provider

-<li>Deploy the Operator in its own dedicated namespace, with access limited via RBAC to a small set of operators
+<li>Deploy the Operator <a href="https://developer.hashicorp.com/vault/docs/platform/k8s/vso/installation#installation-using-helm">in its own dedicated namespace</a>, with access limited via RBAC to a small set of operators

 <li>Enable and monitor Kubernetes audit logging for unusual access patterns
 </li>